dcmi/dc-srap/meetings/2022-09-27_srap_meeting_17.md

 Karen: Could you say "take the roles from the LOC vocabulary and here are the 10 or 20 roles that we think are most relevant"?

 Juha: That would be the easiest way for treating roles in the profile.
-Whichever selection we make, somebody might miss a code that is relevat.
+Whichever selection we make, somebody might miss a code that is relevant.
 Specifying a subset becomes counterproductive.
 Better to embrace all and provide examples of common codes.
 That will make the profile more compact.

 Tom: Make sure the roles we list as examples are subproperties of dc:contributor.